JeffreyNijs/hey-api-mock-generators/README.md

 ---

-By integrating **@hey-api/mock-generators** into your project, you streamline the process of generating mock data, enhancing both development and testing workflows.
+By integrating **hey-api-mock-generators** into your project, you streamline the process of generating mock data, enhancing both development and testing workflows.